- The most important factor to getting what you want

 Contract Contingencies – Basic

-What if some aspect does not go as anticipated?
+What if some aspect of the escrow/closing process does not go as anticipated?
 Of course, you would want to cancel the transaction without penalty.
 Provisions within the contract allowing for this are called “contingencies”, which protect you in case you cannot, or choose not, to complete purchase of the property.
 If you cancel a contract without having an applicable contingency, you could find yourself forfeiting your earnest money deposit, or worse.

 There are several “basic” contingencies written into the AAR contract, such as for financing, physical condition of the property, restrictions on use or appearance, and title/ownership issues.